Supergirl (2026 film): Development

 Ana Nogueira was hired to write a Supergirl film for the DCU by November 2023, after working on a planned Supergirl film for the DCEU.

 On January 31, 2023, Gunn and Safran unveiled the first projects from their DCU slate, which begins with Chapter One: Gods and Monsters.
 One of the films in the slate was an adaptation of the comic book miniseries Supergirl: Woman of Tomorrow (2021–22) by Tom King and Bilquis Evely.
 Gunn described the project as "a big science fiction epic film" and stated it would explore a more "hardcore" version of Kara Zor-El / Supergirl than had been previously seen on screen.
 King was also revealed to be one of the writers working on the overall story for the DCU.
 Within days of the film's announcement, copies of the Supergirl: Woman of Tomorrow comic book had sold out on Amazon and at many different publishing houses and comic book shops.
 Gunn said he was working with DC Comics publisher and chief creative officer (CCO) Jim Lee to ensure more copies were printed soon.

 While promoting the release of The Flash in June 2023, Calle expressed her love for the Woman of Tomorrow comic book and said she hoped to reprise her role in the film, but this was not guaranteed.
 She had met with Safran to discuss her future as the character by then, but Gunn eventually decided to move in a different direction with the character.
 Calle said she was heartbroken and frustrated with the decision because she had filmed a different ending of The Flash that was intended to set up future appearances for her character.
 She was proud of her work in the role.
 Following rumors that the DCEU's Aquaman actor, Jason Momoa, would be recast as the character Lobo in the DCU, he was reported in October 2023 to have had discussions with DC Studios about playing that character in the first DCU film, Superman (2025), or a standalone film.

 In November 2023, Ana Nogueira was revealed to be writing the screenplay.
 She was previously attached to write a Supergirl film in 2022 when it was being developed as a spin-off from The Flash.
 Gunn and Safran enjoyed her work so much that they had her return for their own take, and she signed an overall writing deal with DC.
 Gunn confirmed Nogueira's involvement and called the film a "beautiful, star-spanning tale".
 He chose to move forward with it as the second DCU film after Superman, which was not originally planned, based on the strength of Nogueira's script.
 The film was reported to include the super-powered dog Krypto.
+Nogueira revealed that changes from the comic Woman of Tomorrow were already included in her initial pitch, such as Supergirl being the one to kill Krem instead of Ruthye Marye Knoll.